tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 Let’s explain Payouts using an example.
 A merchant offers products and services available for delivery; this merchant uses PayU as their online payment platform and has an account where they collect the money paid from their customers.
 This merchant has many couriers to whom, they pay a fixed amount per delivery they made.

 Each week, the merchant pays the amount earned to each courier.
-To do this, they can use Payouts to pay directly from their PayU account instead of managing the payments on their own, in which case, the merchants must transfer the money to their accounts or use funds from other sources.
+To do this, they can use Payouts to pay directly from their PayU account instead of managing the payments on their own, in which case, the merchant must transfer the money to their accounts or use funds from other sources.

 To request the pay, the merchant sends the list of third parties they want to pay along with the amount of each one, PayU validates these third parties and schedules the payout.